-This easy, casserole-style dish is rich with buttery leeks and fingerling potatoes.
+This easy, casserole-style dish is rich with buttery leeks and Russet potatoes.

 2 large leeks, white and light green parts only

 1 tablespoons butter

 ¼ teaspoon sea salt

 3-4 Russet potatoes, peeled and cut into small cubes

 1 cup chicken broth, or enough to cover potatoes in a sauce pan

 3 tablespoons butter

 1. To prepare confit, wash leeks and quarter them lengthwise, and then cut crosswise into quarter-inch pieces.
 In a medium sauce pan with a lid, melt butter, then add leeks, water, and salt and cook covered on medium low heat for 20 to 25 minutes, stirring frequently.
 When soft, remove the lid and cook a few more minutes until most of the liquid has evaporated.
 Set aside.

 2. Boil the potatoes in the chicken broth until fork tender.
 Drain, reserving about ¼ cup of the broth.
 Mash the potatoes with a ricer or in a stand mixer.